ABOUT US

 Buss Wind Services

-Buss Wind Services is specialised in the assembly, maintenance and inspection of wind turbines onshore and offshore.
+Buss Wind Services is specialised in major component exchange and maintenance of wind turbines onshore and offshore.
 Our experienced teams are deployed throughout Europe.

 Buss Blade Services